Stanley Carlson-Thies is Founder & Senior Director of the Institutional Religious Freedom Alliance.

 He received the William Bentley Ball Life and Religious Liberty Defense Award from the Center for Law and Religious Freedom and the Christian Legal Society in October 2004.
 He was named as one of 12 advocates who are “reinterpreting God and country” by the National Journal in May 2004.
 He holds a doctorate in political science from the University of Toronto.
 His dissertation is on the role of Protestants and Catholics in the development of Dutch politics in the 19th and 20th centuries.
 Besides the United States, he has lived in Canada, the Netherlands, and Japan, where he was born of missionary parents.
 He lives in Annapolis, Maryland, with his wife, Christiane.
 They are the proud parents of Simon.

-Chelsea Langston-Bombino is the Director of Equipping for the Institutional Religious Freedom Alliance.
+Chelsea Langston-Bombino is the Director of Strategic Engagement for the Institutional Religious Freedom Alliance.

 Chelsea Langston-Bombino joined the Center for Public Justice as the Director of Equipping for the Institutional Religious Freedom Alliance (IRFA) in January 2015.
 In this role, Chelsea focuses on equipping faith-based organizations to advance their religious freedom by living out their faith-based missions, in their public policy engagement, their organizational practices, and through cultivating positive public perceptions.

 Before joining IRFA, Chelsea served as Learning Director for Maryland Nonprofits where she was responsible for collaborating with staff, members and key community stakeholders to facilitate educational and capacity building opportunities and collaboration across Maryland Nonprofits’ diverse membership.
 Prior to that Chelsea served at the National Association of Consumer Advocates (NACA) in Washington, D.C., as Manager of Education and Development.